Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Monsters/Monsters as Races.md

 rather than class levels a PC can gain class levels rather than Hit Dice.

+### Hit Dice
-**Hit Dice:** The creature's Hit Dice equal the number of class levels it has plus its racial Hit Dice.
+The creature's Hit Dice equal the number of class levels it has plus its racial Hit Dice.
 Additional Hit Dice gained from taking levels in a character class never affect a creature's size like additional racial Hit Dice do.

-**Feat Acquisition and Ability Score Increases:** A monster's total Hit Dice, not its ECL, govern its acquisition of feats and ability score increases.
+### Feat Acquisition and Ability Score Increases
+A monster's total Hit
+Dice, not its ECL, govern its acquisition of feats and ability score increases.

-**Ability Scores for Monster PCs:** While a monsters statistics give the ability scores for a typical creature of a certain kind, any "monster" creature that becomes an adventurer is definitely not typical.
+### Ability Scores for Monster PCs
+While a monsters statistics give the ability scores for a typical creature of a certain kind, any "monster" creature that becomes an adventurer is definitely not typical.
 Therefore, when creating a PC from a creature, check to see if the